azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

 * Insert Any New Clients
   * Use the menu: Client Tools \> ➕ Add Client and Sync to Master Tracker.
   * This ensures new clients are added to both sheets and properly formatted.
+* Do NOT touch Column E (Block Hours Available) yet — changing it now will recalculate last month’s numbers.

 * (Optional) Unhide All Rows
   * If you need to review all clients before processing: